 It is SO easy to get caught up in the conflicts we have with our young people that we begin to allow it to become a personal thing — us against them.
 We allow the conflict to damage the relationship, which is EXACTLY what the devil is hoping to do!
 One of his biggest tricks is to get us fighting against each other, when we are on the SAME side, and should be fighting TOGETHER against him, not each other!

 Whenever you are having rebellion problems with any of your kids, immediately recognize it as spiritual warfare, and put on the armor of God.
 Seek HIS strength, power, and wisdom as you partner with God to love your child and not fight against him, but FOR him.
+The best thing you can do is seek to restore the relationship with your child and win their heart back.

-For more posts on dealing with a prodigal child:
+More posts on dealing with a prodigal child: